Agin-DropDisco/dexswap-registry-a/README.md

 - Use this to deploy your token to DEXSwap Dex.

-- Update List For Moonbeam : Token Registry for Moonbeam = 800
+- Update List For Moonbeam : Token Registry => 800

-- Update List For Matic : Token Registry for Matic Mumbai = 801
+- Update List For Matic Mumbai : Token Registry => 801

-- Update List For Rinkeby : Token Registry for Rinkeby = 802
+- Update List For Rinkeby : Token Registry => 802